cnobile2012/multiple-select/README.md

 > I'm still in the process of converting this code from a Django code base so please be patient.
-This will not be a huge project and I should have it tied up in a few weeks.
+This will not be a huge project, but I will need to get back to it at some time in the future.